gerardnico/dokuwiki-plugin-webcode/README.md

   * Added the possibility to show dokuwiki code if the language extension is dw
   * Bug: the babel term was replaced by Javascript also in the code.
 It should be only on the code definition.
   * Bug: trElement was declared two times in two different scope causing problem
+  * Added the possibility to cache a code block

 ### 2019-05-14